Fear of Alcohol Counselling Wolverhampton

 If not addressed sooner rather than later, the Fear of Alcohol can often become “normalised” and “accepted” as a limiting belief in that person’s life – “I’ll always have this phobia”.

 In just as many cases, the Fear of Alcohol may have become worse over time as more and more sophisticated safety behaviours and routines are developed.

 Almost every phobia responds well to psychological interventions.

 TranceForm is able to offer two distinct forms of therapy for treating the Fear of Alcohol, “Incremental” therapy and “Transformational” therapy.
 The main difference between these two Therapeutic models lies in the way they approach the problem.

-Incremental Therapies such as Cognitive Behavioural Therapy (CBT) and the Thrive Programme tend to regard the symptoms of the Fear of Alcohol as existing very much in the present moment and consider that the past experiences of the sufferer should largely be disregarded as playing little part in the problem today.
+Incremental Therapies such as Cognitive Behavioural Therapy (CBT) tend to regard the symptoms of the Fear of Alcohol as existing very much in the present moment and consider that the past experiences of the sufferer should largely be disregarded as playing little part in the problem today.
 By following these types of therapies a person makes ‘incremental’ changes over the course of time.

 The choice of which therapy could be more effective for the Fear of Alcohol will depend on a wide range of individual factors that are normally discussed at the initial consultation – see below.